-If you and your spouse were to take all the community property that you own and put it towards the center of an imaginary (and huge) table during your divorce, the next question that would need to be answered is how is it going to be divided up ultimately.
-It’s not enough to simply determine what property is yours separately, which property is your spouse’s separately and what property is jointly held.
+If you and your spouse were to take all the community property that you own and put it towards the center of an imaginary (and huge) table during your Divorce, the next question that would need to be answered is how it will be divided up ultimately.
+It's not enough to determine what property is yours separately, which property is your spouse's separately, and what property is jointly held.

-The tough question is what is going to be done with the property prior to your divorce being finalized.
-There are three people in our world that can make that decision- you and your spouse as a team or the judge whose court your divorce case has been assigned to.
+The tricky question is, what will be done with the property before your Divorce is finalized.
+Three people in our world can make that decision- you and your spouse as a team or the judge whose court your divorce case has been assigned to.

-Take away what you’ve seen in movies and the horror stories that you’ve heard from friends and families about reengage judges who had it out for him or her and what you’re left with is the reality that the vast majority of divorces end mediation rather than in a courtroom.
+Take away what you've seen in movies and the horror stories that you've heard from friends and families about reengaging judges who had it out for them, and what you're left with is the reality that the vast majority of divorces end mediation rather than in a courtroom.

-A trial should represent a last resort, not a first option for divorcing spouses
+A trial should represent the last resort, not a first option for divorcing spouses.

 When it comes to a method to divide up your community estate, a trial wherein the judge lays down a ruling should be the last option pursued.
-However, there are those rare instances where parties are not able to settle their issues outside of court and you and your spouse could potentially find yourselves in this position.
+However, there are rare instances where parties cannot settle their issues outside of court, and you and your spouse could potentially find yourself in this position.

-Among the reasons why heading to court should be a last resort is that there is a high level of risk involved in doing so.
+One reason why heading to court should be the last resort is that there is a high level of risk involved.
 The reason for that risk is a judge does not have a set formula for dividing up your community estate.
-There is no “paint by numbers” chart for the judge to go by- if spouse A does this, spouse A receives this, etc. Being a judge is tough and he or she will be forced to make difficult decisions using the facts available in your case but also relying a fair amount on their own judgment.
+There is no "paint by numbers" chart for the judge if spouse A does this, spouse A receives this, etc. Being a judge is harsh, and they will be forced to make difficult decisions using the facts available in your case and relying a fair amount on their judgment.

-Additionally, it is not mandatory for the pot at the middle of the table to be split down the middle perfectly.
-That certainly can be the end result but there is nothing in the rule book that says that it has to happen.
-The rule book is open ended and gives a lot of discretion to your judge to make decisions on the fly.
+Additionally, it is not mandatory for the pot at the middle of the table to be split down the seat perfectly.
+That certainly can be the result, but nothing in the rule book says that it has to happen.
+The rule book is open-ended and gives a lot of discretion to your judge to make decisions on the fly.
 That is a recipe for little peace of mind for you and your spouse.

 Your judge will place more weight on some factors and less on others

-We generally know what a judge will look at when evaluating who will get what when it comes to property in your divorce.
+We generally know what a judge will look at when evaluating who will get what when it comes to property in your Divorce.
 Are you or your spouse the primary conservator of your child?
 Which of you earns more money?
 How old are both of you?
 How long has your marriage lasted?
-Did you cheat or your spouse or vice versa?
+Did you cheat on your spouse or vice versa?

 Did you use any community funds to gamble or engage in another activity that seriously undermined your financial livelihoods?
-These are a few of the fact specific situations that a judge will be evaluating your case by.
+These are a few fact-specific situations that a judge will evaluate your case by.

-Unfortunately every judge will place their own, individual importance on any various factor so being able to identify how a particular judge will react to a particular set of circumstances is a really tough thing to do.
+Unfortunately, every judge will place their importance on various factors.
+Hence, identifying how a particular judge will react to a specific set of circumstances is insensitive.

-Your attorney should have some knowledge of the judge your case has been assigned to if he or she has experience practicing family law in your area.
+Your attorney should have some knowledge of the judge your case has been assigned to if they have experience practicing family law in your area.
 Even still, asking for an opinion on how the judge will decide your property division is not a scientific survey.
 It is an estimate.
-I’m willing to bet that neither you nor your spouse want to leave your finances subject an educated guess.
+I'm willing to bet that neither you nor your spouse wants to leave the subject of your finances an educated guess.

-In the middle of a contested divorce it is easy to fall into the trap of feeling the need to do something out of pride.
-I’ve had clients tell me that they refuse to settle on an issue because he or she feels that they have been disrespected or otherwise taken advantage of.
-I’m not going to tell you that in some situations those feelings are not justified.
+In the middle of a contested divorce, it is easy to fall into the trap of feeling the need to do something out of pride.
+I've had clients tell me that they refuse to settle on an issue because they think they have been disrespected or otherwise taken advantage of.
+I'm not going to tell you that those feelings are not justified in some situations.

 It is certainly worth it on occasion to take the plunge and see what a judge has in mind when dividing up your community estate.
-However, if you are considering pushing for “truth, justice and the American way” in your divorce then you will likely be saddened by the end result.
+However, if you consider pushing for "truth, justice, and the American way" in your Divorce, you will likely be saddened by the result.

-Refusing to meet in the middle because you are overly convinced of your own righteousness is a dangerous mindset to have in your divorce.
+Refusing to meet in the middle because you are overly convinced of your righteousness is a dangerous mindset in your Divorce.
 This is all the more reason to have hired an objective, experienced attorney who can lend their perspective and help you avoid following your pride down a path that is not in your best interest.

-Questions on how your community estate may impact your divorce?
-Please contact the Law Office of Bryan Fagan, PLLC
+Questions on how your community estate may impact your Divorce?
+Don't hesitate to get in touch with the Law Office of Bryan Fagan, PLLC.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"